rachfop/takomo-docs/docs/organizations/getting-started.md

 ## Master Account Id

 The organization master account needs to be defined in the organization configuration.
 Takomo uses this information to ensure that organization management operations target the correct AWS organization.
-Use `masterAccountId` property to define the master account.
+Use [masterAccountId](/docs/config-reference/organization#masteraccountid) property to specify the master account.

 #### Example: Setting the master account id